Updated August 6, 2020

 It seems very few sanctuaries offer concrete guidelines for the bare minimum amount of space turkeys need.
 Farm Sanctuary and Global Federation of Animal Sanctuaries offer recommendations, but keep in mind that these are minimums, so you should strive to provide more space to your residents.

-Farm Sanctuary– Their 2018 Farm Animal Care Conference resources state, “Turkeys who are overcrowded, just like in an industrial setting, are more inclined to fight and spread disease quickly.
+Farm Sanctuary– Their 2018 A domesticated animal that is used by humans either for their body or what comes from their body.
+Farmed animals have fewer regulations governing their welfare than other species in many countries.
+Care Conference resources state, “Turkeys who are overcrowded, just like in an industrial setting, are more inclined to fight and spread disease quickly.
 Turkeys need a minimum of 15 square foot per bird for living space, and of course more is better.”